DPH Issues Stay At Home Advisory (Nov. 6)

 To read daily and cumulative reports on Massachusetts COVID-19 cases, testing, and hospitalizations, as well as weekly and biweekly reports including nursing facility data, cases by city/town, residents subject to COVID-19 quarantine, and data from state facilities, visit the state’s COVID response reporting website.

-The Baker-Polito Administration has ordered all residents over the age of two to use a face covering or mask in public places where maintaining proper social distancing measures to prevent the spread of COVID-19 are not possible. mask use.
+The Baker-Polito Administration has revised its mask order to now require all residents over the age of five to use a mask in public places, even when maintaining proper social distancing measures, as well as outdoors, to prevent the spread of COVID-19.
+Masks are encouraged but not required for children ages 2-5.

 Read the Massachusetts Workplace COVID Standards Summary of Social Distancing and Impermeable Barriers report, here.